ibm-cloud-docs/CDN/faqs.md

 {: #what-is-the-purpose-of-providing-a-path-when-creating-my-cdn}
 {: faq}

-If you provide a path while creating your CDN, it allows you to isolate the files that can be served through CDN from a particular Origin server.
+If you provide a path while creating your CDN, it allows you to isolate the files that can be served through CDN from a particular origin server.

 ## My CDN is in an Error State.
 What do I do now?
 {: #my-cdn-is-in-an-error-state}